 I’ve got this friend Dave Butler.
 Larger than life, his raw, unfettered enthusiasm makes Dave the guy you always want on your invite list.
 He’s that rare type of cool guy who doesn’t hold back his excitement about anything; a night out, a party, a Steppenwolf play.
 As a result, he attracts people like a bug light and collects memories and experiences where so many others collect only regret.

 I thought of Dave over the weekend when I read an item posted at Yahoo.
-In a AP human interest piece, Ryan Nakashima cited the popularity of Yahoo’s celebrity-focused site OMG! and credited much of it’s popularity to it’s relentlessly positive tone.
+In an AP human interest piece, Ryan Nakashima cited the popularity of Yahoo’s celebrity-focused site OMG! and credited much of its popularity to its relentlessly positive tone.
 For the past year in the crowded world of online gossip, OMG! has held sway as the leading aggregator of eyeballs.
 That’s more visits than Entertainment Tonight or People’s sites, more than the brash emerging celeb news source TMZ, and far more than smarty-pants sites like the often-hilarious What Would Tyler Durden Do and the self-obsessed PerezHilton.com.
 Moreover, it leads the competition in overall page views as well.

 Of course, OMG! benefits massively from direct links from the 500 million unique monthly visitors to Yahoo, just as the newer and similarly styled Wonderwall does from MSN.
 But OMG! does something else I found fascinating: they consciously spin all their items with an upbeat, non-judgmental tone.
 Sibyl Goldman, a Yahoo VP says “We just like to tell the happy view on what’s going on in the entertainment world.”